 So, you’ve just stepped out of the shower, feeling fresh and ready to conquer the day, only to realize your armpits still smell.
 What gives?
 Don’t worry, we’ve got you.
-Here are nine reasons why your armpits might still smell after a shower and quick fixes to help you conquer it.
+Test your knowledge on why you might still be smelling with our quiz.
+Then, uncover the nine reasons why your armpits might still smell after a shower and quick fixes to help you conquer it.

 1. Using the Wrong Soap